Skip to Content

 Chinese Ornament

-Even though Owen acknowledges that the Chinese are an ancient civilization that achieved many firsts, he is pretty scathing of their progression, especially in the fine arts.
+Even though Owen acknowledges that the Chinese are an ancient civilisation that achieved many firsts, he is pretty scathing of their progression, especially in the fine arts.

-In their ornamentation, with which the world is so familiar through the numerous manufactured articles of every kind which have been imparted into this country, they do not appear to have gone beyond that point which is reached by every people in an early stage of civilization: their art such as it is, is fixed, and a subject neither to progression nor retrogression.
+In their ornamentation, with which the world is so familiar through the numerous manufactured articles of every kind which have been imparted into this country, they do not appear to have gone beyond that point which every people reach in an early stage of civilization: their art such as it is, is fixed, and a subject neither to progression nor retrogression.

 25. Chinese No. 1